rajatrajat0210/game-backend/README.txt

 📌 Use the included SQL file to quickly recreate the database.

-📌 Clear data using: if needed!
+📌 Clear data if Needed !
-> TRUNCATE TABLE progression_rewards_collected, progression, player RESTART IDENTITY CASCADE;

 -----------------------------------------------------------
 AUTHOR